Derpiebeast/Ping-Pong-Bot/README.md

-# Ping-Pong-Bot
-Ping Pong Discord Bot
+If you want the Discord Bot to function, you need to do the following command in terminal: npm install Discord.js